bougou/go-ipmi/README.md

 }
 ```

-## Functions Comparision with ipmitool
+## Functions Comparison with ipmitool

 Each command defined in the IPMI specification is a pair of request/response messages.
 These IPMI commands are implemented as methods of the `ipmi.Client` struct in this library.